x123y123/Learning_note/README.md

-This project is to record some things that are worth recalling encountered in the work, keep recording and learning!
+This project is to record the knowledge that are worth recalling encountered in the work, keep recording and learning!